funcx-faas/helm-chart/README.md

 That seems a bit chaotic.
 And how do I switch these to using my own source builds?

-how can i run a test job against this install?

 ## Upgrading and developing against non-main environments